Skip to content

 time_avg (float, optional): in minutes, the time during which we aggregates the profiles prior to the clouds detection.

 zmin (float, optional): altitude AGL, in m, above which we look for clouds.
-We recommend using the same value as used in the extrapolation_low_layers method.
+We recommend using the same value as used in the extrapolation_low_layers method (only for 'vg' method).

-min_snr (float, optional): Minimum SNR required at the clouds peak value to consider the cloud as valid.
+min_snr (float, optional): Minimum SNR required at the clouds peak value to consider the cloud as valid (only for 'vg' method).

 verbose (bool, optional): verbose mode.
 Defaults to `False`.